 New Control Center

 macOS Big Sur features an all-new Control Center.
 By looks, it looks like it was ripped straight out of iPad OS and placed in macOS.
-The new control centre allows user to customize and pin favourites to the menu bar.
+The new control center allows users to customize and pin favorites to the menu bar.

-Users can now instantly toggle Wi-Fi, Bluetooth and other most-used settings straight from the new control centre.
+Users can now instantly toggle Wi-Fi, Bluetooth, and other most-used settings straight from the new control center.

-The new notification centre now will support interactive notifications and newly redesigned widgets.
+The new notification center now will support interactive notifications and newly redesigned widgets.

 Safari gets an Upgrade